MichaelMCE/HidDisplay/Extra/Compiling/readme.txt

 Install:
 Unpack this somewhere, eg; c:\mingGw\<the unpacked files>
-Edit gccpath.bat then enter edit CMPPATH to the above folder.
+Edit gccpath.bat then edit CMPPATH to the above folder.
-Copy gccpath to c:\windows directory.
+Copy gccpath.bat to c:\windows directory.

 Compile:
 Open a command prompt (type 'cmd' in explorer).